gabyx/Githooks/README.md

 **STILL BETA: Any changes with out notice!**
 <br><br><br><br>

-A **platform-independend hooks managger** written in Go to support shared hook repositories and per-repository [Git hooks](https://git-scm.com/docs/cli/githooks), checked into the working repository.
+A **platform-independend hooks manager** written in Go to support shared hook repositories and per-repository [Git hooks](https://git-scm.com/docs/cli/githooks), checked into the working repository.
 This implementation is the Go port and successor of the [original impementation](https://github.com/rycus86/githooks) (see [Migration](#migrating)).

 To make this work, the installer creates run-wrappers for Githooks that are installed into the `.git/hooks` folders automatically on `git init` and `git clone`.
 There's more [to the story though](#templates-or-global-hooks).
-When one of the Githooks run-wrappers executes, Githooks tries to find matching hooks in the `.githooks` directory under the project root, and invoke them one-by-one.
+When one of the Githooks run-wrappers executes, Githooks starts up and tries to find matching hooks in the `.githooks` directory under the project root, and invoke them one-by-one.
 Also it searches for hooks in configured shared hook repositories.

 **This Git hook manager supports:**